stnolting/neorv32/README.md

 * [LiteX Integration](https://stnolting.github.io/neorv32/ug/#_litex_soc_builder_support) - build a SoC using NEORV32 + [LiteX](https://github.com/enjoy-digital/litex)
 * [Convert to Verilog](https://stnolting.github.io/neorv32/ug/#_neorv32_in_verilog) - turn the NEORV32 into an all-Verilog design
 * [Package as Vivado IP block](https://stnolting.github.io/neorv32/ug/#_packaging_the_processor_as_vivado_ip_block) - turn the entire processor into an interactive AMD Vivado IP block
+* [Using Eclipse](https://stnolting.github.io/neorv32/ug/#_eclipse_ide) - use the Eclipse IDE for developing and debugging of applications

 ### :copyright: Legal